Oklahoma Law Enforcement Memorial

 Guy Mercer - Sheriff

-Texas County Sheriffs Office
+Texas County Sheriff’s Office December 11, 1948

 Guy Mercer had served four years as Chief of Police of Hooker before being elected Texas County Sheriff.
 Sheriff Guy Mercer had been defeated in his bid for re-election and had twenty-two more days to serve as Sheriff.